Commercial Liquor Licensing

 Eligibility and Requirements:

-A Restaurant Permit holder may open the restaurant establishment every day for beverage alcohol service between the maximum regulated hours, and may remain open for food service only after lawful beverage alcohol service and the cut-off period cease.
-If the Restaurant Permit includes an Off-sale Endorsement, both the restaurant and off-sale areas must be open for a minimum of six hours each day for five days each week.
-Alcohol may be sold in closed containers from the off-sale area during the Tolerance Period.
+A Restaurant Permit holder may open the restaurant establishment every day for beverage alcohol service between the maximum regulated hours, and may remain open for food service after lawful beverage alcohol service and the cut-off period cease.

 Establishments that qualify for a Special Use Permit:

-A variety of light meals must be available at all times in most Special Use establishments, excluding theatres, concert premises, public transportation, and home delivery permittees.
-Salons and spas are required to provide pre-packaged snacks only.
+A food menu containing light meals (appetizer style of menu) and non-alcoholic beverages is required for most special use permit types.
+Theatres/ concert premises/ convention centres, and public conveyances are to maintain a supply of non-alcoholic beverages for sale or provision to customers.
+Salons and spas, hotel/motel lobbies, and public markets are to have pre-packaged snacks (such as chips, nuts, cheese and crackers, etc.) and non-alcoholic beverages for sale or provision to customers.
 Cooking class premises may serve liquor only during cooking classes and consumption of meals prepared by the students.
 Catering companies may provide liquor service to an event only if that company is also providing meal service for the event.

 Hours for Special Use Permits are restricted as stated on each permit.
 In no case may a permit holder sell or serve beverage alcohol outside of the Maximum Regulated Hours.
 Special Use Home Delivery Permit holders may continue to take and deliver orders during the Tolerance Period.